 New looks, new cavity design but what about the new performance?

 Testing the 2nd generation Covert 2.0 & Covert 2.0 Tour fairways.

 We loved the previous version, but did we like the 2014 model?

 Is there Method in Nike's madness?
 We found out.

-The Nike VR_S Covert Hybrid is the best of the Covert range of woods.
-We...
+The hybrid is the best of the Nike VR_S Covert woods.

 The Nike VR_S Covert Tour driver is Tiger Woods' latest driver.

-The Nike Method Midnight is the third generation of the Nike's Method family,...
+The Midnight is the 3rd generation of the Nike Method family.

 It may have taken Nike some time to get into the golf market but there is little doubt now that the swoosh has arrived and is here to stay.
 It is, of course, Nike’s good fortune that the dominant player of the era endorses their products but despite Tiger Wood’s marketing profile, Nike Golf has made an incredible impact in a relatively short space of time.